 Etli Ekmek, meaning "meat bread," is a traditional dish originating from the Konya region but widely enjoyed in Ankara.
 It consists of flatbread topped with minced meat, onions, and spices, then baked until crispy.

 This dish is typically served with a side of salad or pickled vegetables.
-It’s a popular choice for lunch or dinner, providing a satisfying and flavorful meal.
+Its a popular choice for lunch or dinner, providing a satisfying and flavorful meal.

 Kebap is a staple of Turkish cuisine, and Ankara has its own variations that reflect local tastes.
 The dish usually features marinated meat skewered and grilled to perfection.
 Different types of kebabs include şiş kebap (skewered meat) and Adana kebap (spiced minced meat).